-In their 2014 article, Esvelt and colleagues outlined a variety of uses for CRISPR gene drives in human health, agriculture and the environment [44].
+In their 2014 article, Esvelt and colleagues outlined a variety of uses for CRISPR gene drives in human health, agriculture and the environment [46].
 Importantly, the authors noted that the potential efficiency of CRISPR gene drive systems posed a requirement for a high certainty of laboratory containment before they are deemed safe to move out of the laboratory.
 They suggested parallel development of a 'reversal' gene drive that would restore the original gene, but with a slightly different sequence that would not be targeted by the original guide RNA.

-Although Esvelt et al. [44] had highlighted the need for safeguards, the ease and efficiency of the CRISPR-mediated gene drive in the fruit fly Drosophila melanogaster [7] was a surprise to many.
+Although Esvelt et al. [46] had highlighted the need for safeguards, the ease and efficiency of the CRISPR-mediated gene drive in the fruit fly Drosophila melanogaster [7] was a surprise to many.
 These results have led to wide discussion of the risks of gene drives.
-Recently, scientists working on CRISPR [117] recommended a number of safeguards, including:
+Recently, scientists working on CRISPR [119] recommended a number of safeguards, including to:

-- 1. Perform gene drive experiments outside the ecological range of the organism (e.g. Anopheles mosquito in Boston).
-Consequently, if any individuals do escape the laboratory they would likely perish and/or have no potential mates. - 2.
-Use a laboratory strain that cannot reproduce with wild organisms. - 3.
-Have a high level of laboratory containment, using multiple substantial physical barriers.
+- 1. perform gene drive experiments outside the ecological range of the organism (e.g. Anopheles mosquito in Boston).
+Consequently, if any individuals do escape the laboratory they would likely perish and/or have no potential mates - 2. use a laboratory strain that cannot reproduce with wild organisms - 3. have a high level of laboratory containment, using multiple substantial physical barriers.
 In practice, this could be a higher level of containment than is currently recommended for transgenic strains of the species of interest (i.e. for organisms containing genetic material into which DNA from an unrelated organism has been artificially introduced).
 For example, using air blast fans and higher precautions to prevent escape (e.g. sealing possible escape routes).

-In 2016, another safety mechanism was developed, called the 'daisy-chain' gene drives [118], which gradually vanish after 50-100 generations.
-To create these gene drives that don't spread indefinitely, the gene drive is split into three or more parts to create a 'daisy chain'.
+In 2016, another safety concept was developed, called the 'daisy-chain' gene drives [120], which gradually vanish after 50-100 generations.
+To create these gene drives that do not spread indefinitely, the gene drive is split into three or more parts to create a 'daisy chain'.
 Each part contains a genetic element that drives the next element in the chain so that element A can only copy and paste itself if element B is present.
 Element B can only copy and paste itself if element C is present.
 And element C, crucially, cannot copy and paste itself at all - it can only spread by normal breeding, to half of offspring.
 When the gene drive animals are released, they carry all three elements.
-Then, when they mate with their wild counterparts, all the offspring will inherit element A and B, but only half will inherit element C. In the following generations, element B will spread rapidly and A will spread even more rapidly, but C will gradually die out.
+Then, when they mate with their wild counterparts, all the offspring will inherit elements A and B, but only half will inherit element C. In the following generations, element B will spread rapidly and A will spread even more rapidly, but C will gradually die out.
 Once it does, B will start to disappear, and finally A will too.
 By adding more elements to the daisy chain, the gene drive could be made to persist longer in the wild.
 This could allow the use of gene drives locally without the worry about the risk of worldwide spread.
+However, getting gene drives to work is technically challenging and so chopping up the construct as part of a daisy chain may adversely affect the gene drive's performance in the environment.